ErrorNull0/enZombieSurvival/readme.txt

 enZombie Survival v1.0
 https://community.7daystodie.com/topic/24594-enzombies-more-zombie-variations/

 This add-on mod alters various game elements to tailor it to my personal playstyle - where it is more challenging and focused on survival.
 The enZombies mod is required to be installed for this survival mod to function.
+This survival mod is completely server-side, so only needed on the server.

 What this mod changes: